hikemalliday/froakbot/README.md

 ##### Docker Hub:
 [https://hub.docker.com/repository/docker/hikemalliday/froakbot/general](https://hub.docker.com/r/hikemalliday/froakbot)

-###### Currently undergoing a refactor from text commands to the superior 'Slash Commands API'.
-Also in the process of scaling the bot to a loot tracking / dkp tracking bot.

 Froakbot is not only a DKP / Loot tracking bot, but also has an image parsing feature than returns data about the game state.

 ### Image Parser: